megabreit/luninfo/doc/show_vio_host_mappings.md

 # show_vio_host_mappings

-This script show the mappings of virtual fibrechannel or scsi adapters to AIX LPARs.
+This script shows the mappings of virtual fibrechannel or scsi adapters to AIX LPARs.
 It needs to be run on a VIOS server as root. padmin permissions are not sufficient.

 This script can be used to check
 - if all necessary virtual host adapters are available.
 In usual setups there are at least 2 adapters, 1 for each SAN